rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 But what do these status mean?
 Well, `untracked` means that `git` is aware that the files are there, in the working directory, but it is not following their history yet — it is not controlling their versions.
 Think of it as an object outside the picture frame: when you take the snapshot — i.e. when you *commit* the changes — these objects will be out of the picture.

 Say I am done working on `hello-world.py` and `hello-mars.py` and I want to have them ready for my later `push` to GitHub.
-The next step is to start tracking the files using `git add`.
+The next step, then, is to start tracking the files using `git add`.
 The argument `add` means that you are adding these files to `git`'s *index*.
-The index is the "tool" `git` uses to track — keep the version control — of everything in the working directory by giving each object (files and folders) a unique "id".
+The index is the "tool" `git` uses to track — keep the version control — of everything in the working directory by giving each object (files and subfolders) a unique "id".
 Now, once you have started tracking something, these tracked objects can have three "sub-states":
 * Staged;
 * Modified; or
 * Unmodified